 Copper phone networks have served New Zealand for over 100 years.
-They won’t be around much longer, at least in cities and towns.
+Urban copper won’t be around much longer.

 Spark has started to call time on urban copper.
 It says it plans to retire PSTN in Devonport and Miramar by Christmas.
 That move will affect around 1000 customers.

 It is the first step in Spark’s plan to move customers from copper on to either fixed wireless connections or fibre.
 In the companies words, these are “the modern alternatives”.